xzer/run-jetty-run/README.md

 - 1.3.4

-    This release constains all the unreleased fixes from the original RJR, without any new fixes.
+    This release constains all the unreleased fixes from the original RJR, without any new fixes(with support of jetty 9.0.0M3).

 - 1.3.5